KBQA-R1: Reinforcing Large Language Models for Knowledge Base Question Answering: Preliminaries

 \textbf{Knowledge Base and Executor.} We consider a knowledge base (KB) as a directed multi-relational graph $\mathcal{K} = (\mathcal{E}, \mathcal{R}, \mathcal{F})$, where $\mathcal{E}$ is the set of entities, $\mathcal{R}$ is the set of relations, and $\mathcal{F}$ is the set of factual triples.
 Each triple $f \in \mathcal{F}$ has the form $(h, r, t)$ with head entity $h \in \mathcal{E}$, relation $r \in \mathcal{R}$, and tail entity $t \in \mathcal{E}$.
 An executor $\mathcal{E}$ (e.g., a SPARQL endpoint) takes a structured query over $\mathcal{K}$ and returns an answer set, which serves as the environment feedback in our framework.

 \textbf{KBQA Task.} Given a natural language question $q$, the KB $\mathcal{K}$, and a set of topic entities $E_q \subseteq \mathcal{E}$ mentioned in $q$, the goal of Knowledge Base Question Answering (KBQA) is to produce an answer set $\mathcal{A}_q \subseteq \mathcal{E}$ that correctly responds to the question.
-Following prior work~\cite{luo2025kbqa}, we assume that entity mentions in $q$ are already linked to the KB and the corresponding topic entities $E_q$ are given as input.
+Following the standard KGQA setting used by prior systems such as ToG, RoG, PoG, GNN-RAG, SubgraphRAG, and KBQA-o1~\cite{ToG,RoG,PoG,GNN-RAG,SubgraphRAG,luo2025kbqa}, we assume that entity mentions in $q$ are already linked to the KB and the corresponding topic entities $E_q$ are given as input.
 In classic semantic-parsing based KBQA, this task is realized by generating a logical form (e.g., SPARQL or S-Expression) in one shot and executing it against the KB.
 In contrast, our framework rephrases the task as learning a multi-step interaction policy.

 \textbf{Agentic KBQA as Sequential Decision Making.} In our framework, we view the large language model as a stochastic policy $\pi_\theta$ that interacts with the KB environment via a compact, validated action space.
 At each step $t$, the agent observes a context $c_t$ summarizing the dialogue history, including prior reasoning (\texttt{<think>} blocks), actions (\texttt{<action>} blocks), and tool feedback (\texttt{<information>} blocks).
 Conditioned on $c_t$ and the original question $q$, the policy samples an action $a_t$: